Enter Highway Number(s)

 See the FMCSA web site: "SAFER - Safety and Fitness Electronic Records System."
 To find a company, click on the link "Company Snapshot" in the middle column.
 You can search by USDOT number, MC/MX Number, or company name.

 The Motor Carrier Permit requires a CA number.

-IN-STATE CARRIERS: A commercial vehicle operated only within the state of California must obtain a Motor Carrier Permit and a CA number but does not usually need a U.S. Department of Transportation (DOT) Number.
+IN-STATE CARRIERS: A commercial vehicle operated only within the state of California must obtain a Motor Carrier Permit, a CA number, and as of September 2016 a U.S. Department

 OUT-OF-STATE CARRIERS: Some out-of-state carriers must obtain a Motor Carrier Permit and a CA number in addition to the U.S. DOT number to come into California.
 For more information on who must obtain a Motor Carrier Permit, see the website: Motor Carrier Permit.